 Foreign rules and regulations

-An unavoidable consequence of any business expansion is that many logistical considerations will quickly become more complicated with questions about how to efficiently handle communication and organise shipping of physical goods between sites.
+An unavoidable consequence of any business expansion is that many logistical considerations will quickly become more complicated with questions about how to efficiently handle communication and organise the shipping of physical goods between sites.
 Of course, shipping from one country to another can take a long time, and what do you do in the event of delays (or even missing shipments)?
 Another consideration is that not every country has the same resources and infrastructure, and it may be best not to make any assumptions about the things you need to operate in the new country.
 We have access to warehouse and logistics networks that may support you when transporting or storing in the country.

 Speaking the language